-College admissions officers want to see how students have engaged with and have given back to their communities, have a sense of social responsibility and have done so in an authentic and meaningful way.
-It is becoming more important in college admissions that students are able to demonstrate their character through their actions.
+College admissions officers want to understand how students have engaged with and given back to their communities.
+They want to see that students have a sense of social responsibility and have taken action in authentic and meaningful ways.
+Colleges value the compassion, leadership and commitment students exhibit through service.

 One of the areas we focus on with our students is community service because it provides a way for them to demonstrate their character.
 Creating a service project that speaks to a student's interests and skills is a win-win for all.
 Through their efforts, students experience personal growth from their projects, in the form of increased confidence, enhanced communication skills, and greater resourcefulness and problem-solving skills, among others.